Table of contents

 If the call drops during your phone interview, try to reconnect with the interviewer as quickly as possible.
 If you’re unable to reach them, send an email or a text message if you have their contact information, explaining that the call was disconnected and expressing your eagerness to continue the conversation.
 Having a backup phone or another device handy can also help in such situations.

-Was this information about Phone Interview Tips: How To Prepare In 2024 helpful?
+Was this information about What Employers Look For In A Phone Interview helpful?
 Let us know!

 Conor is a writer for Resume Now.
 He has over five years of professional writing experience and professional development training.
 Conor has written on a range of career development topics.